flant/nginx-http-rdns/README.md

 ## Directives

-rdns
+### rdns

-    Syntax: rdns on | off | double
+* Syntax: rdns on | off | double
-    Default: -
+* Default: -
-    Context: http, server, location, if-in-server, if-in-location
+* Context: http, server, location, if-in-server, if-in-location
-    Phase: rewrite
+* Phase: rewrite
-    Variables: rdns_hostname
+* Variables: rdns_hostname

 Enables/disables rDNS lookups.

+* on     - enable rDNS lookup in this context.
+* double - enable double rDNS lookup in this context.
+If the first rDNS request succeeded, module performs a forward lookup for its result.
+If none of the forward lookup IP addresses match the original address, $rdns_hostname is set to "not found".
+* off    - disable rDNS lookup in this context.

-    The $rdns_hostname variable may contain:
+The $rdns_hostname variable may have:

-        - lookup result;
+* result of lookup;
-        - special value "not found" if not found or error occured during request;
+* special value "not found" if not found or error occurred during request;
-        - special value "-" if lookup disabled.
+* special value "-" if lookup disabled.

 After performing a lookup, module restarts request handling pipeline to make new $rdns_hostname variable value visible to other directives.

-    Server/location "if"
+Notice on server/location "if":

 Internally, in server's or location's "if", module works through rewrite module codes.
 When any enabling directive (rdns on|double) is executed for the first time, it enables lookup and makes a break to stop executing further directives in this "if".
 After the lookup is done, directive in "if" is executed for the second time, without any breaks.
 Disabling directive (rdns off) makes no breaks.

-    on     - enable rDNS lookup in this context. double - enable double rDNS lookup in this context.
-If the first rDNS request succeeded, module performs a forward lookup for its result.
-If none of the forward lookup IP addresses match the original address,
-             $rdns_hostname is set to "not found".
-    off    - disable rDNS lookup in this context.

 Core module resolver should be defined to use this directive.

-rdns_allow
+### rdns_allow

-    Syntax: rdns_allow regex
+* Syntax: rdns_allow regex
-    Default: -
+* Default: -
-    Context: http, server, location
+* Context: http, server, location
-    Phase: access
+* Phase: access
-    Variables: -
+* Variables: -

 Grants access for domain matched by regular expression.

-rdns_deny
+### rdns_deny

-    Syntax: rdns_deny regex
+* Syntax: rdns_deny regex
-    Default: -
+* Default: -
-    Context: http, server, location
+* Context: http, server, location
-    Phase: access
+* Phase: access
-    Variables: -
+* Variables: -

 Forbids access for domain matched by regular expression.

-## Notice
+## Notice on access lists

+The rdns_allow and rdns_deny directives define a new access list for the context in which they are used.

+Access list inheritance in contexts works only if child context doesn't define own rules.

+## Warning on named locations

 During request handling pipeline restart, the location is determined for URI.
 If rDNS is enabled at the http or server level, performing redirection from some location to a named location may invoke a loop.
 For example:

     server {
         rdns_deny somedomain;